Glyphs

 • Text - Only text will be displayed.

 This is a convenience component that allows you to set default Unity UI glyph settings in the inspector.
-This allows you to change settings easily in one place and any glyph that doesn't set local options or prefab settings but instead falls back to default options will use these values.
+This allows you to change settings easily in one place and any glyph component that has nothing set in the options field will fall back to these values.

 Add component from menu: